-The DC Metro Red Line is the primary way to move in and out of Montgomery County which encompasses most of the NW and northern DC suburbs like Bethesda, Rockville, and Silver Spring.
-It is the busiest line with arguably the best stops for entertainment and tourism amongst other options.
-It is the longest of all the lines, if you are staying beyond Bethesda the riding into the city can take 30 to 40 minutes.
+The DC Metro Red line is the primary way to move in and out of Montgomery County which encompasses most of the NW and northern DC suburbs like Bethesda, Rockville, and Silver Spring.
+It is the busiest line with arguably the best stops for entertainment and tourism among other options.
+Ride time into the city from Bethesda and beyond will be over 40 minutes.

 - Hotels Near Chinatown / Gallery Metro